PARACELSUS MEDICAL UNIVERSITY

 A House for Research and Teaching

-One of the four new buildings on the central construction site of the STADTWERK Salzburg-Lehen is the house of the Paracelsus Medical University.
+One of the four new buildings on the central construction site of the STADTWERK area Salzburg-Lehen is the Paracelsus Medical University.
 The campus of the “Life Sciences Park”, whose heart forms a large, public green area, is framed by floating buildings and combines an urban feeling with landscape quality.
 The natural space and the life of the campus seem to double on the reflective metal underside of the cantilevered volumes.

 Paracelsus University as a “Marketplace of Knowledge”